CloudBoltSoftware/cloudbolt-forge/blueprints/eks/README.md

 ### Coding Conventions
  * Please comment your code well, with a docstring at the top of each Python module and on most methods.
  * Configure your editor to help keep your code [PEP8 compliant](https://www.python.org/dev/peps/pep-0008/).
+### Action Inputs
+It is recommended that you import this blueprint, which will use the JSON data to create the action inputs so all their metadata is set up properly.
+If you cannot do this, make sure:
+ * The subnets and security groups action inputs allow multiple values
+ * The Role ARN, subnets, and security groups action inputs have a regenerated options dependency on env_id
+ * There may be other changes needed, see the .json files for complete details
 ### License
 Contributions to this project are governed by the CONTRIBUTING file and the Apache License.
 ### Contact Us